Double Generative Adversarial Networks for Conditional Independence Testing: Abstract

 \section{Abstract}

-In this article, we consider the problem of high-dimensional conditional independence testing, which is a key building block in statistics and machine learning.
-We propose a double generative adversarial networks (GANs)-based inference procedure.
-We first introduce a double GANs framework to learn two generators, and integrate the two generators to construct a doubly-robust test statistic.
-We next consider multiple generalized covariance measures, and take their maximum as our test statistic.
-Finally, we obtain the empirical distribution of our test statistic through multiplier bootstrap.
-We show that our test controls type-I error, while the power approaches one asymptotically.
-More importantly, these theoretical guarantees are obtained under much weaker and practically more feasible conditions compared to existing tests.
-We demonstrate the efficacy of our test through both synthetic and real datasets.
+In this article, we study the problem of high-dimensional conditional independence testing, a key building block in statistics and machine learning.
+We propose an inferential procedure based on double generative adversarial networks (GANs).
+Specifically, we first introduce a double GANs framework to learn two generators of the conditional distributions.
+We then integrate the two generators to construct a test statistic, which takes the form of the maximum of generalized covariance measures of multiple transformation functions.
+We also employ data-splitting and cross-fitting to minimize the conditions on the generators to achieve the desired asymptotic properties, and employ multiplier bootstrap to obtain the corresponding $p$-value.
+We show that the constructed test statistic is doubly robust, and the resulting test both controls type-I error and has the power approaching one asymptotically.
+Also notably, we establish those theoretical guarantees under much weaker and practically more feasible conditions compared to the existing tests, and our proposal gives a concrete example of how to utilize some state-of-the-art deep learning tools, such as GANs, to help address a classical but challenging statistical problem.
+We demonstrate the efficacy of our test through both simulations and an application to an anti-cancer drug dataset.
+A \proglang{Python} implementation of the proposed procedure is available at \url{https://github.com/tianlinxu312/dgcit}.